 Indianapolis is a fantastic city for families.
 Whether you’ve lived here all your life or you’re just in town for a visit, there’s no shortage of things to do with kids in Indianapolis.
 From world-class museums to amazing playgrounds, splash pads, and those one-of-a-kind spots you only find in Indy, there’s something here for every family and every mood.

-Here is a list of tried-and-true favorite things to do in Indianapolis with kids—perfect for families looking for new adventures.
+Here is a list of tried-and-true favorite things to do in Indianapolis with kids.

 The Children’s Museum of Indianapolis